 Sound Localization

 Another difference is what and where you want to perform measurements with the acoustic camera.
 For example the acoustic cameras CAM1K and CAM64, mentioned above, always need to be connected to a laptop.
-That way you can do complicated measurements within the cloud software.
+That way you can do complicated measurements within our cloud software Sorama Portal.
 However, if you are looking for a more flexible and easy-to-use device, the Sorama CAM iV64 is a good match.

 The CAM iV64 is the most used acoustic camera for building and construction applications.
 It can be used to detect sound leaks in walls or the façade.
 That way a builder can reduce the amount of sound leaking from one room to another room or from inside to outside.